sciknoworg/OntoLearner/docs/source/benchmarking/biology_and_life_sciences/efo.rst

 analysis and visualization of data handled by many groups at the EBI and as the core ontology for Open Targets.
 EFO is developed by the EMBL-EBI Samples, Phenotypes and Ontologies Team (SPOT).

-:Domain: Biology & Life Sciences
+:Domain: Biology and Life Sciences
 :Category: Biology
 :Current Version: 3.75.0
 :Last Updated: 2025-02-17
 :Creator: None
 :License: Apache 2.0
-:Format: OWL, TTL, CSV, NT
+:Format: OWL
 :Download: `Experimental Factor Ontology (EFO) Homepage <https://www.ebi.ac.uk/efo>`_

 Graph Metrics